Kruja, Albania: The Ultimate Travel Guide 2025

 • December 13°C

-How to get to Krujë
+How to get to Kruja

-Getting to Krujë by Air
+Getting to Kruja by Air

 Nearest Airport

-The closest major airport to Krujë is Tirana International Airport (TIA), situated approximately 19 km from the town.
+The closest major airport to Kruja is Tirana International Airport (TIA), situated approximately 19 km from the town.
 This airport serves as the primary international gateway to Albania, offering flights from various European cities.

-From the Airport to Krujë
+From the Airport to Kruja

-Getting to Krujë by Train
+Getting to Kruja by Train

 Train Services